Ranjith2804/Manlog-System/README.md

 # ManLog — Manufacturing Logistics Platform

-A collaborative Angular 17+ app built by a student team.
+A collaborative Angular 17+ app developed as a team.
 Each module lives in its own feature branch.

 ---